dundua/IG-Downloader/README.md

 On first run, a config file will be generated.
 The script will ask for some web browser cookie values of a currently logged in user, which can be obtained from the developer tools of Google Chrome or Firefox.

+Note that the cookies may need to be periodically refreshed at least every 3 months or else this script may not be able to sucessfully authenticate.

 To periodically obtain stories from followed users, run this script at least every 24 hours.
 A Windows Scheduled Task or a Unix cron job is recommended to perform this automatically.

 # Special Thanks